Smcgorry/Guardian/README.md

 # Guardian
 Offline RAG Chatbot with updateable Database.
 Used for querying and storing local documents.
 Has Customizable GUI with interchangeable LLM and Embedding Model.
-Built over ChromaDB and LLamaIndex.
+Built over ChromaDB, LLamaIndex, and LM Studio.

 # Conda Environment SetUp:
 1. conda create -n (venv name) python=3.10